 “I said, what do you plan on doing once you have been drafted?
 You know you’re going to have to leave them at some point.
 This is your dream.”
 He’s giving me that familiar determined stare, trying to convince me to change my mind.

 Too late for that

-“I haven’t thought that far yet.
-I don’t want to think that far yet,” I say while looking down at my shoes.
+“I haven’t thought that far yet,” I say, looking down at my shoes.
 I am far too drained for this conversation.
-“I really need a shower, coach, I’ll be back this week to get all my stuff.
+“I really need a shower, Coach.
+I’ll be back this week to get all my stuff.
 We can talk about this then.”
+Or not.

-He lets out a long sigh, but nods reluctantly.
-“Go on then.
-I’ll see you next week.
+He lets out a long sigh but nods reluctantly.
+“Go on.
+I’ll see you then.
 You did good tonight.”
 I force a small smile on my lips and give my head a nod before quickly rising from the sofa and leaving the office.